dtu-energy/Odyssey/docs/examples/single-objective-optimization.md

 ### 8. Visualize the iterated points and uncertainty

 To find the uncertainty, the posterior mean and standard deviation need to be found.
-The can be calculated using the `model` attribute of the `navigator` object.
+These can be calculated using the `model` attribute of the `navigator` object.
+The posterior model is always set up for a maximization, so if you have a minimization problem, simply add a minus (-) before the `pred_mean`.

 ```python linenums="1"
 model = navigator.model